superpowers04/superpowers04/Super's Fabric Mod Recommendations.md

 * [Prism Launcher](https://prismlauncher.org) supports Fabric, Forge, Neoforge, Quilt and Liteloader out of the box but if you know what you're doing, you can use your own custom mod loaders or minecraft.jar mods if desired
 * [Prism Launcher](https://prismlauncher.org) is open sourced, meaning you can contribute directly to Prism Launcher if you desire or just browse it's source code.
 Modrinth is also open source but the vanilla launcher and Curseforge are not
 * [Prism Launcher](https://prismlauncher.org) uses seperated instances with their own .minecraft and stuff.
 This provides advantages like having multiple versions of the game with mods without needing to deal with worrying about corruption or moving files and stuff compared to the vanilla launcher

+# Which modloader to use?
+I'd go by what you're expecting out of it
+* If you're on 1.13.2 or below, you probably want Forge since Fabric has far less support on older versions
+* If you're going for performance, use Fabric, the most performance mods are available for it and it's more lightweight and isn't as strict on the server having the same mods as the player usually
+* If you want a ton of content mods, use Forge.
+Forge usually doesn't get as many performance mods and doesn't always run as well but it has plenty of content mods

+Ultimately it comes down to which mods you want to use.
+Some mods only work on Fabric, some on Forge and some of them work using Syntra connector on Forge.

 # Required(Fabric)
 ### [Fabric Loader Only](https://fabricmc.net/use/installer/)